JetBrains/kotlin-multiplatform-dev-docs/topics/overview/kmp-overview.md

 [//]: # (title: What is Kotlin Multiplatform)

-Kotlin Multiplatform is a technology that allows reusing code across Android, iOS, desktop, web, and server-side while integrating with native code where needed.
+Kotlin Multiplatform (KMP) is a technology that allows reusing code across Android, iOS, desktop, web, and server-side while integrating with native code where needed.

 ## Discover Kotlin Multiplatform

-You can find case studies of big companies who already enjoy the benefits of shared Kotlin code on our [overview page](https://www.jetbrains.com/kotlin-multiplatform/).
+You can find case studies of companies who already enjoy the benefits of shared Kotlin code on our [overview page](https://www.jetbrains.com/kotlin-multiplatform/).

 There is also a wealth of smaller sample apps in our [curated sample list](multiplatform-samples.md), as well as in the GitHub [kotlin-multiplatform-sample](https://github.com/topics/kotlin-multiplatform-sample)